Aims, Strategic Plans and Reports

 The Healthcare Quality Improvement Partnership (HQIP) was established to promote quality in health and social care services in the UK, and in particular to increase the impact of clinical audit.
 It is led by a consortium of the Academy of Medical Royal Colleges, the Royal College of Nursing and National Voices.

-HQIP is contracted by the Department of Health in England to deliver outcome focused quality improvement programmes structured around collection of clinical data, including clinical audits, registers and confidential enquiries.
-We also work under contract related to national clinical audit and confidential enquiries in Scotland, Wales, Northern Ireland and Ireland.
+HQIP is contracted by NHS England to deliver outcome focused quality improvement programmes structured around collection of clinical data, including clinical audits, registers and confidential enquiries.
+We also work under contract related to national clinical audit and confidential enquiries in Scotland, Wales and Northern Ireland.
 We work to promote and develop other areas of quality improvement in health and social care in addition to these contracts.
 (In 2011 HQIP extended its work to promote quality improvement within social care).

 Our work focuses on the following key strategic areas:

 - Managing and improving the national clinical audit programme in England and Wales